66 important questions and answers - Bandera County Courier

 That ranges from the question of what a mouthguard brings, what symptoms what you can do in the event of illness, up to the question of whether your pet is also at risk.

-First of all, the most important tips on how everyone can effectively protect themselves: Regular thorough hand washing with soap, if possible more than 1, 50 Keep distance from infected or possibly Infected, avoid touching mouth, nose and eyes with hands.
+First of all, the most important tips on how everyone can effectively protect themselves: Regular thorough hand washing with soap, if possible more than 1, 50 Keep away from infected or possibly infected people , Avoid touching the mouth, nose and eyes with your hands.
 And: don't panic!
 It is never helpful; However, to be well informed and prepared.

 Editor's note: This article is updated regularly with new questions and answers.